LINE's new generation all-mountain ski, "Blade" | Carve, slide, slash, and jump at will

 The greatest strength of these skis is that they allow you to experience all the pleasure of turning.
 In the first half of the turn, you feel maximum grip at the top, in the middle you feel the entire ski bite strongly under your feet, and in the second half, the tail stays in place, allowing you to both cut up and run

-So I decided to try out the half-pipe I'd skated on two seasons ago.
+So, I decided to try out the halfpipe I'd ridden two seasons ago.
 It's one of

-the largest half-pipes in Japan, at 6m high, located on Sapporo Bankei.
-When I skated there before, I used both the left and right walls, which made it feel drawn out, but when I made some great bottom turns at the SUP SURF event I did in the summer, I thought maybe I could get the same feeling if I tried it on one side of the pipe.
+the largest halfpipes in Japan, located at Sapporo Bankei, with a height of 6 meters.
+The last time I rode it, I used both walls, which made it feel a bit drawn out, but when I was able to do a nice bottom turn while doing SUP SURF in the summer, I thought that if I tried doing it on just one wall of the pipe, I might be able to experience that feeling again

-Combined with the performance of the Blade, bottom turns feel amazing.
-The force of falling from the top of the pipe is incredible, and when you use that power, the skis bend and return incredibly well, allowing them to move really fast.
+Combined with the performance of the "Blade," bottom turns feel incredibly good.
+The force of falling from the top of the pipe is amazing, and using that power causes the skis to flex and rebound in an unbelievable way, making them really fast.

-You use that force to connect to a top turn, and once the skis are higher than your body and have reached the top, you feel a floating sensation, like there is no gravity.
-At this point, the skis become easier to move.
-From there, it's up to you to shift or cut.
-It's a true surfing movement.
-It feels like SKI SURF.
+You use that force to transition into a top turn, and once the skis are higher than your body and you've reached the top, you get this floating, weightless feeling.
+That's when the skis become much easier to maneuver.
+From there, it's up to you whether you slide or cut.
+It's just like surfing.
+It's like ski surfing.

 You can do a single top turn with any ski, but the Blade is the only ski that can perform a bottom turn and a top turn in this span.
 Personally, I find the bottom turn extremely comfortable, and I'd even consider wearing them just to experience it